Adde2130/GRUD/README.md

 1. Run GRUD, either by launching `grud.bat` or by running `main.py` with Python.
 Run it with the flag `-n` or `--naked` to use the program without any GUI. **NOTE:** GRUD in terminal mode is currently broken and should not be used.

+   You can also run it with the flag `-ws` in order to create a shortcut with the GRUD logo (Windows only).

 2. Check the list of drives to see if all Slippi replay folders are detected.
 You will see a number representing the amount of replay files found within each drive.

    If a name is missing from any of the drives, click it to rename it.
-This will add a `GRUD.json` file to the root of the drive which will contain the name of the setup (and more useful info in the future).
+This will add a `GRUD.json` file to the root of the drive which will contain the name of the setup.

-   If you can't fit all of the USBs into your PC at once, press **Transfer Folders** to transfer over all Slippi files form the drives currently plugged in.
-They will be stored locally until they are sent or zipped.
+   If you can't fit all of the USBs into your PC at once, press **Store Locally** to transfer over all Slippi files form the drives currently plugged in.
+They will be stored locally on the computer until they are sent or zipped.

-3. Click **DOWNLOAD** to transfer the replays, zip them and then send them to the channel with the `ReplayChannelID`.
+3. Click **Zip and Send** (Blue button) to transfer the replays, zip them and then send them to the channel with the `ReplayChannelID`.

    If you want to save copies of the replays locally, check the "**Keep copy?**" box and choose a directory for storing the files.
 GRUD will save Zip archives of each setup, which may be split into parts if the